iltommi/qdb-documentation/source/concepts/data_storage.rst

 .. tip::
     Add nodes when the traffic is at its lowest point.

 .. _data-replication:

 Data replication
 -----------------

+Data replication is the process of duplicating entries across multiple nodes for the purpose of fault tolerance.
 Data replication greatly reduces the odds of functional failures at the cost of increased memory usage and reduced performance when adding or updating entries.

 .. note::
     Replication is optional and disabled by default (see :doc:`../reference/qdbd`).